-It is recommended that the proposal for the introduction of an SCA at the Sperrins is reconsidered by the Council.
+We recommend that the proposal for the introduction of an SCA at the Sperrins is reconsidered by the Council.
 The evidence provided in support of the Council's draft policy and the extension of the proposed designation has been found to be flawed.